 - 4.1 Responsibility for the provision of student financial support and information to prospective and current students of the University lies with the Head of the Student Financial Support Office.
-There is close integration of schools liaison, widening participation and recruitment activities, the admissions process and student financial support. - 4.2 "Supported Progression", school and college visits, campus tours, open days, summer schools, the MSSP programme and the University's role as Excellence Hub in the North-East for Young Gifted and Talented students are the main events which disseminate student financial support information to all prospective applicants (including those who may not be thinking of applying to Durham).
+There is close integration of schools liaison, widening access and recruitment activities, the admissions process and student financial support. - 4.2 A compact scheme, school and college visits, campus tours, open days, summer schools, the Mature Students Spring/Summer programme and the University's role as Excellence Hub in the North-East for Young Gifted and Talented students are the main events which disseminate student financial support information to all prospective applicants (including those who may not be thinking of applying to Durham).

 Information is also available through a dedicated section of the University web-site and in the prospectus.
-Financial information is disseminated to teachers and other key advisers (such as the Connexions service) through our Teachers' and Advisers' Conferences. - 4.3 Information is provided to applicants through the University's on-line Applicant Enquiries Service in addition to written details concerning the Durham Grant
+Financial information is disseminated to teachers and other key advisers (such as the Connexions service) through our Teachers' and Advisers' Conferences.

-Scheme and other aspects of student finance being sent to each eligible candidate.
-Written details concerning the Durham Grant Scheme are sent to any student issued an offer by the University.

-4.4 Information on the cost of studying at Durham University, on the financial support available from the University and on money management is provided to prospective students and applicants to the University through the Student Recruitment and Admissions Office's schools liaison, access and recruitment activities, and by targeting applicants at relevant points in the admissions cycle, including the publication of a Freshers Guide to Student Finance.
+- 4.3 Information is provided to applicants through the University's on-line Applicant Enquiries Service in addition to written details concerning the Durham Grant Scheme and other aspects of student finance being sent to each eligible candidate.
+Written details concerning the Durham Grant Scheme are sent to any student issued an offer by the University. - 4.4 Information on the cost of studying at Durham University, on the financial support available from the University and on money management is provided to prospective students and applicants to the University through the Student Recruitment and Admissions Office's schools liaison, access and recruitment activities, and by targeting applicants at relevant points in the admissions cycle, including the publication of a Freshers Guide to Student Finance and through a dedicated section of the University web-site.